Frequently Asked Questions

 How can I ensure good nodulation when planting soybeans on virgin ground?

 Higher rates of inoculant may be beneficial in fields with little or no history, or virgin soil, of any particular legume crop.
-Some agronomists suggest dual inoculation is very effective in virgin ground.
+It is a recommended best practice to apply both on-seed and in-furrow inoculant on virgin ground.

 Various studies show that there are a variety of reasons why nodules may fail to form following inoculation.
 These include: